databendlabs/databend/docs/doc/10-deploy/07-query/10-query-config.md

 * This setting only takes effect when Databend-query works with remote meta service(`endpoints` is not empty).
 You don't need to configure it for standalone Databend.
 * Default: 60

+### try_config_endpoints_interval

+* If meta node endpoints is empty, is case that meta node is down, sets how often(in seconds) this query server should try config endpoints to connect meta node.
+* Default: 10

 ## 3. Query config

 ### admin_api_address